Welcome to the EarthScope Geodetic Imaging Portal

 • Solicit funds and promote programs and space missions to meet these objectives.

-Funding: Funding for WInSAR operations and data acqusitions is provided by NSF, NASA, and the USGS.
-A portion of archived data was provided at low or no cost by the European Space Agency.
-WInSAR does not review or fund research.
+Funding: Geodetic Imaging is supported via the National Geophysical Facility under funding from the NSF and NASA.
+A portion of archived data was provided at low or no cost by the European Space Agency, DLR, ASI, and JAXA.
+EarthScope does not review or fund research.